BerriAI/litellm/docs/my-website/docs/proxy/reliability.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# 🔥 Fallbacks, Retries, Timeouts, Load Balancing
+# 🔥 Load Balancing, Fallbacks, Retries, Timeouts

 Retry call with multiple instances of the same model.